 You can grab this free printable Elf on the Shelf toy donation letter right here!

-Simply set out a basket, sign your elf’s name at the bottom and watch your kids gather up their items for him to take to the North Pole!
+Simply set out a basket with the letter inside and watch your kids gather up their items for him to take to the North Pole!

 If you use this letter be sure to actually remove the toys from your home!